 Give Your Medical Professional a Chance to Put Things Right

 Before you lawyer up and start talking about lawsuits, make contact with the doctor or medical professional responsible for your problems.
-It’s essential that you give them a chance to make amends.
+You must give them a chance to make amends.
 If the problem can be corrected, they might offer to do it free of charge.
 For example, if you had a botched cosmetic procedure, the surgeon might be willing to redo the operation to avoid litigation.
 However, only agree to services if you feel comfortable doing so.
 Also, be aware that there might be nothing the medical provider can do to put this right.

 Contact the Licensing Board